sastoudt/charismatic-birds/README.md

-# Identifying Charismatic Bird Species and Traits with Community Science Observations
+# Identifying Engaging Bird Species and Traits with Community Science Observations

-This repository contains all code needed to replicate the analyses performed in "Identifying Charismatic Bird Species and Traits with Community Science Observations" by Stoudt, Goldstein, and de Valpine.
+This repository contains all code needed to replicate the analyses performed in "Identifying Engaging Bird Species and Traits with Community Science Observations" by Stoudt, Goldstein, and de Valpine.

 ### Components